 \subsection{Marine Snow Model 2: Volcanic Crater Type}

 The second marine snow model is the volcanic crater type (type V).
 An example of type V marine snow is shown in Figs. \ref{crater_real_img}(c) and (d).
-This can be modeled by a modified version of the type H with an overshooted top edge of the frustrum.
+This can be modeled by a modified version of the type H with an overshoot top edge of the frustum.

-For the type V marine snow, we consider another ellipse $f_3(m, n)$, where $a_3$ and $b_3$ are its semi-major and semi-minor axes, respectively.
-It is located inside $f_2(m, n)$, as illustrated in Fig. \ref{three_ellipses}.
+For the type V marine snow, we consider another ellipse $f_3$, where $a_3$ and $b_3$ are its semi-major and semi-minor axes, respectively.
+It is located inside $f_2$, as illustrated in Fig. \ref{three_ellipses}.
 As for the type H, focal points of all ellipses are assumed to be located along the horizontal axis and their eccentricities are identical, i.e., $\frac{a_1}{b_1} = \frac{a_2}{b_2} = \frac{a_3}{b_3}$.